First of all, you may safely ignore Windows security warnings similar to this:

 Apart from such warnings, if installation is problematic, for instance if an old version keeps showing up even if you have installed a newer version (or the installation fails), you may try the following very clean way to do it.

 It should be noted that Gekko uses standard Windows components, so on a Windows pc (or on a Windows version hosted virtually on e.g. a Mac), Gekko should install and run without a hitch.
-Gekko versions 1.8, 2.0 and onwards require .NET 4.0 (released in 2010).
-Windows 7 is guaranteed .NET 3.5, so may require an upgrade.
+Gekko versions 1.8, 2.0, 3.0 and onwards require .NET 4.0 (released in 2010).
+Windows 7 is only guaranteed .NET 3.5, so it may require an upgrade.
 (Windows XP can run .NET 4.0 with service pack 3).

 The procedure below should make sure the right .NET version is installed automatically on your computer, if needed.